-- Bergenias are hardy perennial shade plants with leathery leaves that turns a burgundy tone in autumn and winter, as well as forming a dense groundcover for suppressing weeds.
+- Bergenias are hardy perennials with leathery leaves that turn a burgundy tone in fall and winter, as well as forming a dense groundcover for suppressing weeds.

 - Tiarella bloom with cones of cream and pink flowers in late spring and summer.
 They are hardy, reliable performers.

-- Rodgersia are perennial shade plants that grow in damp areas.
+- Rodgersia are perennials that grow in damp areas.
 They feature large leaves that provide foliage and texture for much of the year.

 - Erythronium form carpets planted in drifts in woodland areas in moist, rich, well-drained soil.

-- Astilbe add colour and texture with their plumes of flowers and some also have showy foliage.
+- Astilbe add color and texture with their plumes of flowers and some also have showy foliage.